You are here

 Discuss in detail the experimental design and the procedures to be used to accomplish the specific aims of the project.

 Define your study sample (such as cell type, animal strain, or subject population) and explain the rationale for choosing it.
 If the study involves human participants, describe how they will be selected and the informed consent procedure.
-(See Additional Submissions below).
+(See Additional Submissions, Form F-11 below).
+If the study involves collection of environmental samples, describe the sampling frequency and duration.

 HEI is committed to research that can lead to a better understanding of the health responses of all members of the general population, particularly the most sensitive.
 Accordingly, consider the composition of the study population, including gender, racial/ethnic composition, and other aspects that might affect the response, and provide a rationale for the choice of composition.